andremann/SKG-IF/docs/source/products.rst

 Type
 """""""""""""
-:Description: The type of the date (e.g. publishing, embargo, ...).
+:Description: The type of the date (e.g., publishing, embargo, preprint, ...).
 :Type: String
 :Use: Mandatory (1)